Achievable logoAchievable logo

 300% leveraged ETF: up 6%

-With these ETFs, returns can be amazing or terrible.
-Even the most sophisticated investors should only maintain an investment in inverse or leveraged ETFs for short periods of time.
-Not only are they risky, but they come with substantial fees.
-Although you don’t need to know the specifics, it’s expensive for funds to obtain inverse and leveraged returns.
+With these ETFs, returns can be excellent or disastrous over short periods.
+Even sophisticated investors typically use inverse or leveraged ETFs only for short holding periods.
+In addition to the risk, these products often have substantial fees.
+You don’t need to know the mechanics, but it’s expensive for funds to obtain inverse and leveraged returns.

-Bottom line - inverse, leveraged, and leveraged inverse ETFs provide ways to make or lose quick money based on market fluctuations.
+Bottom line: inverse, leveraged, and leveraged inverse ETFs can produce quick gains or quick losses based on market fluctuations.

 Exchange traded notes (ETNs)

-Exchange traded notes (ETNs) are technically debt securities, but the Series 66 exam may discuss their similarities and differences with ETFs.
+Exchange traded notes (ETNs) are technically debt securities, but the Series 66 exam may compare them to ETFs.
 Both ETNs and ETFs provide returns based on the performance of an underlying index, but they do it in different ways.

-When an investor purchases shares of an ETF, they gain ownership of securities in the fund.
-When those securities in the fund increase in value, the ETF increases in value.
-The securities in the ETF are structured in a way to perfectly match the index it tracks.
-For example, the Spyder (S&P 500) ETF contains the 500 stocks part of the S&P 500.
-Simply put, ETF owners make money when their investments rise in value and pay income.
+When an investor buys shares of an ETF, they gain ownership of securities held in the fund.
+If those securities increase in value, the ETF’s value increases.
+The ETF’s holdings are structured to match the index it tracks.
+For example, the Spyder (S&P 500) ETF holds the stocks that make up the S&P 500.
+In simple terms, ETF owners make money when the underlying holdings rise in value and when the fund pays income.

-When an investor purchases an ETN, they are loaning money to a financial institution.
-Officially structured as a bond, an ETN represents the promise from an issuer to pay its investors the return of an index.
-Unlike ETFs, ETNs have a maturity date, which is the day the issuer must make its payment representing the return of the index to their ETN holders.
+When an investor buys an ETN, they are lending money to a financial institution.
+Although it’s structured like a bond, an ETN is essentially the issuer’s promise to pay investors the return of an index.
+Unlike ETFs, ETNs have a maturity date, which is the date the issuer must make its payment representing the index’s return to ETN holders.

-Because ETNs are considered debt instruments, they are subject to default risk (also known as credit risk).
-If an ETN issuer goes bankrupt, its investors could lose their entire investment.
-For a real-world example, check this story about Lehman Brothers ETNs.
-ETFs, on the other hand, don’t have default risk as they represent ownership of the underlying securities in the ETF.
+Because ETNs are debt instruments, they are subject to default risk (also known as credit risk).
+If an ETN issuer goes bankrupt, investors could lose their entire investment.
+For a real-world example, see this story about Lehman Brothers ETNs.
+ETFs, on the other hand, don’t have default risk because they represent ownership of the underlying securities held by the fund.

-ETNs and ETFs are both negotiable securities that actively trade in the secondary market, can be bought on margin, and sold short.
-Additionally, both are tax efficient, with ETNs being more tax efficient than ETFs.
-Because there is no ownership of portfolio assets involved with an ETN, there are no dividend or capital gains payments.
-Therefore, ETNs are only taxable when sold or when they mature.
+ETNs and ETFs are both negotiable securities that trade in the secondary market, can be bought on margin, and can be sold short.
+Additionally, both are tax efficient, with ETNs generally being more tax efficient than ETFs.
+Because ETNs don’t involve ownership of portfolio assets, there are no dividend or capital gains payments.
+Therefore, ETNs are typically only taxable when sold or when they mature.

 Key points